 This course covers analysis, creation, and organization of construction documents.
-Students will conduct takeoffs and divisional cost controls; create and track submittals, shop drawings, requests for information, and proposals; Interpret specifications, contracts and architectural, civil, and structural drawings; and interpret LEED, International Building Code, and local zoning and life safety requirements; 3 hours of lecture per week.
+Students will conduct takeoffs and divisional cost controls; create and track submittals, shop drawings, requests for information, and proposals; Interpret specifications, contracts and architectural, civil, and structural drawings; and interpret LEED, International Building Code, and local zoning and life safety requirements.

 Prerequisite: CPM 2020 or instructor permission